agilekidz/stack/README.md

 #### Documentation

-You can read the documentation for TravisCI [here](https://docs.travis-ci.com/user/tutorial/).
+The documentation for TravisCI can be found [here](https://docs.travis-ci.com/user/tutorial/).

 #### Tutorials